Brabn/UV-3DPrinter/README.md

 At the start of printing, it is assumed that the printer is set to the zero position.
 You can optionally reset the controller.

 At startup, exposure of the first frame begins for 1 second (change `Configure`->`Configure Slicing Profile`->`ettings`->`Explosure time (ms)`->`1000`).
 The projector then starts showing a black frame.
 When the lens servo shutter is used, it closes.

 Immediately after the end of the exposure, the swinging table begins to move downward at a speed of 10 mm/sec (variable `TiltDownSpeed=3200`) The table stops after 2 seconds having passed 20 mm (variable `StepsToRaiseLowerVat=6400`)

-After 1.2 seconds from the end of the exposure (variable `TimeForRaiseBuild=1200`) lifting of the working plate begins at a speed of 2 mm/sec (variable `LiftUpSpeed = 1600`) The plate stops after 2 seconds having passed 4 mm (variable `StepsToRaiseLowerBuildPlate = 3200`)
+After 1.2 seconds from the end of the exposure (variable `TimeForRaiseBuild=1200`)

+  lifting of the working plate begins at a speed of 2 mm/sec (variable `LiftUpSpeed = 1600`) The plate stops after 2 seconds having passed 4 mm (variable `StepsToRaiseLowerBuildPlate = 3200`)

 After 3.4 seconds from the end of the exposure (variable `TimeForGoZeroPos=3400`), the lowering of the working plate and raising of the swinging table begins.

-The table descends at a speed of 1 mm/sec (variable `LiftDownSpeed = 800`) and stops after 4 seconds after passing 3.9 mm (4 mm minus the layer thickness) The rocking table rises at a speed of 5 mm/sec (variable `TiltUpSpeed = 1600`) and stops after 4 seconds after passing 20 mm
+The table descends at a speed of 1 mm/sec (variable `LiftDownSpeed = 800`) and stops after 4 seconds after passing 3.9 mm (4 mm minus the layer thickness).

+The rocking table rises at a speed of 5 mm/sec (variable `TiltUpSpeed = 1600`) and stops after 4 seconds after passing 20 mm

 After 8 seconds (variable `Creation Workshop`->`Lift and Sequencetime`=`8000`) the cycle of movements is completed, when using the lens servo shutter it opens.
-Exposure of the next frame begins
+Exposure of the next frame begins.

 At the end of printing or when the upper limit switch is triggered, printing ends and the servo valve closes

 When changing speeds and distances, you must ensure that all movements are completed before exposure of the next frame begins and set the Lift and Sequence time variable accordingly.
 After changing it or changing the layer thickness before printing, you must re-use the Slice command with the mUVe profile.1.3

 ## Main system parameters:
 * Main controller			– Arduino Mega